-Contemplating liposuction or an alternative fat reduction procedure is very common and understanding your options can be confusing.
+Contemplating liposuction in New Jersey, or an alternative fat reduction procedure, is very common and understanding your options can be confusing.
 The goal, of course, is to destroy fat cells.
 I’ve outlined the most popular treatments available and the benefits and risks of each procedure.

 These procedures are great for individuals who have great skin tone and texture, but who are looking to get rid of stubborn fat in the abdomen, thighs, flanks (“love handles”), back, arms, and double chin.

 Is close to her/his ideal body weight and is confident she/he can maintain that weight after the procedure.

 Has an active lifestyle and good general health.
 Although fat removal usually is permanent, any cells left behind can continue to grow with weight gain.